The CMS Interoperability and Prior Authorization Final Rule: Strategic Considerations for Healthcare Payers

 - Efficiency Gains: Standardized timeframes lead to faster decision-making and fewer delays in patient care, streamlining operations and enhancing service for providers and patients.

-- Resource Management: Transparency and accessibility in data sharing allow for better management of healthcare resources.
+- Optimal Resource Management: Transparency and accessibility in data sharing allow for better management of healthcare resources.
 Payers can make actionable decisions in care authorizations and allocate resources to the most effective treatments.

-- Patient Satisfaction: Empowered with better information and open communication, patients can engage more actively and confidently with their care.
+- Increased Patient Satisfaction: Empowered with better information and open communication, patients can engage more actively and confidently with their care.

 - Trust and Loyalty: Payers that consistently demonstrate high performance in their public prior authorization metrics reporting will immediately stand out to prospective members while retaining current ones.